pengkobe/ionic-chat/README.md

 3. make it beautiful and stable

 ## Demo
-a little glimpse of the app on Chrome:
+a little glimpse of ionic-chat on Chrome:
 ![ionic-chat-demo](./demo/ionic-chat-demo.png)

 ## Licence